1n54n173/StockPredictor/README.md

 Investors make educated guesses by analyzing data.
 They'll read the news, study the company history, industry trends and other lots of data points that go into making a prediction.
 The prevailing theories is that stock prices are totally random and unpredictable but that raises the question why top firms like Morgan Stanley and Citigroup hire quantitative analysts to build predictive models.

+Machine learning has significant applications in the stock price prediction.
+In this machine learning project, we will be talking about predicting the returns on stocks.
+This is a very complex task and has uncertainties.

 This project utilizes Deep Learning models, Long-Short Term Memory (LSTM) Neural Network algorithm, to predict stock prices.
 For data with timeframes recurrent neural networks (RNNs) come in handy but recent researches have shown that LSTM, networks are the most popular and useful variants of RNNs.

 I have used Keras to build a LSTM to predict stock prices using historical closing price and trading volume and visualize both the predicted price values over time and the optimal parameters for the model.